ampproject/amphtml/extensions/amp-story-panning-media/0.1/amp-story-panning-media.md

 ---
-$category@: presentation
+$category@: media
 formats:
-  - websites
-  - email
+  - stories
 teaser:
   text: Fill this in with teaser text to improve SEO.
 Use the component description.
-draft:
-  - true
+draft: true
 ---

 <!--